 Interpreting this phrase, the BIA combined the CIMT deportability and inadmissibility grounds, including the petty offense exception, to create a unique, hybrid standard that only applies to non-LPR cancellation.
 It held that any conviction of a CIMT is a bar to this relief, unless it meets three criteria: it is the only CIMT the person has committed; a sentence of six months or less was imposed; and the offense carries a maximum possible sentence of 364 days or less.
-Matter of Ortega-Lopez, 27 I&N Dec.
-382 (BIA 2018).
+Advocates challenged this rule, but after several years of litigation a Ninth Circuit panel has agreed to defer to the BIA's view.
+See Ortega-Lopez v.
+Barr, 978 F.3d 680, 692 (9th Cir.
+2020), upholding Matter of Ortega-Lopez, 27 I&N Dec.
+382 (BIA 2018) ("Ortega-Lopez III").

-This bar is one reason that several states, including California, Colorado, Nevada, New York, Oregon, Utah, and Washington, have changed state law to define their misdemeanor offenses to have a potential sentence of up to 364 days, rather than up to one year (365 days).
-Effective January 1, 2015, California law has provided that a misdemeanor offense will have a maximum possible sentence of 364 days rather than a year.
-Effective January 1, 2017, California made this law retroactive to cover all misdemeanors, regardless of the date of conviction.
-See Pen C § 18.5(a).
+Meanwhile, this bar is one reason that several states, including California, Colorado, Nevada, New York, Oregon, Utah, and Washington, changed state law to define their misdemeanor offenses to have a potential sentence of up to 364 days, rather than up to one year (365 days).
+In California, Pen C § 18.5(a) provides that no misdemeanor, regardless of the date of conviction, has a potential sentence of more than 364 days.
+However, the BIA and the Ninth Circuit held that for immigration purposes, the 364-day maximum only applies to convictions from on or after January 1, 2015.
+The rule is: